Shusmoy108/Movie-Recommendation-with-KNN/README.md

 # Movie-Recommendation-with-KNN
-Movie recommendation system with KNN using Movielens
+Movie recommendation system with KNN using Movielens dataset